Reconstruction of Reionization History through Dispersion Measure of Fast Radio Bursts: Large scale clustering of DM

 {In Fig. \ref{fig:cl} we show the auto-correlation angular power spectra using \texttt{tanh} instantaneous reionization model (see details in Sec. \ref{sec:md}) and the mock FRB samples distribution (see details in Sec. \ref{sec:data}).
 The redshift of reionization $z_{\rm re}$ and the reionization width $\Delta_z$ are set to 7.7 and 0.5 respectively.
-Here, we do not consider the host galaxies as cosmological evolving, since we find that the contribution from the IGM component dominates the signal.
-Different assumption of the host galaxies does not significantly affect the final results.}
+Here, we do not consider the host galaxies' cosmological evolution, since we find that the contribution from the IGM component dominates the signal.
+So different assumption of the host galaxies does not significantly affect the final results.} {Additionally, the signal from higher redshifts ($z>6$) is subdominant comparing to the information from lower redshifts, and the reason is that there are fewer higher redshift samples}.